DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_matlab.md

 3. defining control variables, parameters and inputs, and
 4. encapsulating all data in a job_description array

 The python code shown below exemplifies these steps.
 The complete set of commands is available in the notebook.
 The job_description array includes all the information required to submit the job.

+To receive an alert once a job is complete, users can add their email address to the notification field.
+This will ensure that they are promptly informed when the job has finished executing.

 ```python
 # Import Agave